A Particle Method for Solving Fredholm Equations of the First Kind: Examples

-Although the density estimation example of Section~\ref{sec:indirect_density_estimation} and the example considered in Appendix~\ref{sec:analytically_tractable} do not satisfy the condition \ref{a:space} which has been assumed for convenience throughout, or \ref{a:g} under which our theoretical guarantees hold; we nonetheless observe good results in terms of reconstruction accuracy and smoothness, demonstrating that Assumption~\ref{a:g} is not necessary and could be relaxed.
-The subsequent examples \emph{do} satisfy all of our theoretical assumptions.
+Although the density estimation example of Section~\ref{sec:indirect_density_estimation} and the example considered in Appendix~\ref{sec:analytically_tractable} do not satisfy conditions~\ref{a:space} or \ref{a:g} under which our theoretical guarantees hold; we nonetheless observe good results in terms of reconstruction accuracy and smoothness, demonstrating that assumption~\ref{a:g} is not necessary and could be relaxed (see also Appendix~\ref{app:lb}).
+The other examples \emph{do} satisfy all of our theoretical assumptions.